 The Nogay speak two mutually understandable dialects of the Nogai language as well as Romanian, even though they advocate teaching their native Nogai tongue in schools.
 (It's faster to speak Romanian.)

-The Nogay used to be divided into nomadic cattle breeders ("Black Nogay") and farmers ("White Nogay").
-Until the 1900's, most Nogay were pastoral nomads.
+The Nogay used to be divided into nomadic cattle raisers (Black Nogay) and farmers (White Nogay).
+Until the 1900s, most Nogay were pastoral nomads.
 They traveled in two types of groups: large groups, called auls, made up of different families and tribes; and smaller groups, called otars, consisting of all the members of one family.
 The two groups traveled together during the winter, then spread out in summer to make it easier to find water.
 They lived in two different types of shelters: the otay (a fixed round shelter, which was on wheels and was about twelve feet in diameter) and the larger terme (a structure that could be taken apart and hauled to the next pasture site).

 The Nogay Tatar seem to have come to Romania as a result of Russian expansion into the Crimea and Transnistria.
 The earliest Nogay farmers can be traced back to the end of the seventeenth century.
 Their first homes were one-room mud and brick huts.
 Four- and five-room and multi-story houses are now common in rural areas; urban dwellers live in Soviet-style apartment complexes.